-Figure 73.
+Figure 72.
 Dropbox Authorization Dialog

 Authorize Dropbox in Default Browser Dropbox requires you to authorize publishing in your default browser.
 When authorization has completed, you will receive a code to paste into the textfield below.

+Enter code from Dropbox

 Cancel Continue